Zanitas and Lazarus of Persia

-Zanitas and Lazarus (died March 27, 326) were martyrs of the Christian church in the Sasanid Empire.
+Zanitas and Lazarus (died March 27, 326 AD) were martyrs of the Christian church in the Sasanid Empire.

 They were monks.
 With their companions Maruthas, Narses, Helias, Mares, Abibus, Sembeeth, and Sabas, were arrested and imprisoned at Bardiaboch during the persecutions of Persian king Shapur II.
 After being comforted and inspired by Jonas and Barachius, they withstood torture and were killed on March 27, 326.